ymgan/dwc-dp-examples/organism_interaction/conabio-bees/README.md

-# CONABIO Bees dataset for the DwCA-DP publishing model
+# CONABIO Bees test dataset for the DwC-DP publishing model

 This is dataset is an example of dwc:Organism interactions, with collected bees and observations for the plants they visited.